flamyngu/After-the-Great-Shattering/README.md

 MIT License (You’re free to fork and expand — please link back if you release a game or story based on this world.)

 ---

+## 🖊️ How to Run

+1. copy the repo with "git copy"
+2. make sure you have installed numpy and opensimplex
+3. execute main.py
+4. run  python -m http.server 8000 in your local shell
+5. open http://localhost:8000/frontend/index.html in your browser

+---